wing5wong/artisan-whs-static/source/_for_parents/bell-times.md

 1.05 – 2.05  Period Four.

 At the conclusion of period 4, students will be able to go home unless requested to remain for tuition or mentoring.
-Bus pupils will be able to attend the Homework Centre in the Library.
+Bus students will be able to attend the Homework Centre in the Library.

-Students should be at school by 8.45am
-Whanganui High School expects students to be punctual.